Joseph Lonardo

-Joseph Lonardo ([loˈnardo]; October 20, 1884 – October 13, 1927), also known as "Big Joe", was a Sicilian emigrant to the United States who became the first crime boss of the Cleveland crime family, which he structured from a competing number of organized crime gangs.
+Joseph Lonardo ([loˈnardo]; October 20, 1884 – October 13, 1927), also known as "Big Joe", was an American mobster who became the first crime boss of the Cleveland crime family, which he structured from a number of competing organized crime gangs.
 When national Prohibition began in 1920, Lonardo became a dealer in corn sugar, an essential ingredient in the manufacture of corn whiskey.
 Lonardo became a "sugar baron" by driving other legitimate corn sugar merchants out of business, encouraging home distillation, and using intimidation, murder, and theft to eliminate or drive his criminal competitors out of business.

 Lonardo transformed his gang, the Mayfield Road Mob, into a powerful organized crime family.
 He had the support of the D'Aquila crime family of New York City, and engaged in widespread bribery of local judges, police, and politicians.
 His criminal organization's reliance on low-quality corn whiskey led to a drop in revenues when consumers began favoring better quality, illegally imported liquor.
 He began demanding unquestioning loyalty while taking little risk, alienating many bootleggers, home distillers, and organized crime figures.

 Lonardo's control of the Cleveland mafia was usurped in 1927 by underboss Salvatore "Black Sam" Todaro and the Porrello brothers while Lonardo was out of the country.
 When Lonardo returned to Cleveland, he attempted to regain control of the Cleveland mafia.
 His bodyguards were arrested as suspects in the Yorkell and Brownstein murders, leaving Lonardo unprotected.
 On October 13, 1927, he was murdered in a Porrello barber shop, likely on the orders of "Black Sam" Todaro.
 His death sparked Cleveland's Corn Sugar War.

 Early life

-Lonardo was born October 20, 1884, in Licata, Sicily, to Angelo and Antonia (née Verdi) Lonardo.
+Lonardo was born October 20, 1884, in Licata, Sicily, to Antonia (née Verdi) and Angelo Lonardo.
 He had three brothers, Dominic, Frank, and John, and a sister.
 Angelo Porrello operated a sulfur mine near Licata, and the four Lonardo sons worked alongside Porrello's seven sons in the mine.

 Lonardo emigrated from Italy to the United States, entering the country on February 4, 1901.
 He settled in New York City's Little Italy neighborhood, and his three brothers and his sister emigrated to the United States soon thereafter.

 Lonardo moved to Cleveland, Ohio, in 1905, living on La Grange Avenue in the Hough neighborhood, then at 923 Orange Avenue by 1916, and then a few years later to E. 38th Street in the Central neighborhood.
 He became a naturalized citizen on August 14, 1914.
 Lonardo worked in various commission houses at first, then sold fruit for a living, and later opened a confectionery.
 By the early 1920s, his brothers Frank and John and family friend Salvatore "Black Sam" Todaro were working in the business.
 Many members of the Porrello family had also emigrated to the U.S. and settled in Cleveland.
 Among these was Joseph Porrello, who found work in Lonardo's confectionery business.
 By at least 1924, Lonardo had also partnered with Todaro in opening a grocery store.